 Polluting energy sources, or dirty energy sources, can lead to a range of environmental issues.

-Two of the most significant are greenhouse gas emissions contributing to climate change, and air contaminants leading to air pollution.
+Two of the most significant are greenhouse gas emissions, and air contaminants leading to air pollution.

-But, there are others like water pollution, ocean warming and acidification, acid rain, and so on.
+But, there may be others, like water pollution, ocean warming and acidification, acid rain, and so on.

 There are financial costs to address and clean up these environmental issues.

 There can be costs of addressing the social and health issues caused by different energy sources.